CentralFloridaAttorney/dataspoon/README.md

 ### dbtool.DBTool()

-dbtool stores data in rows where a column named link_key is used to identify the row during future references.
+DBTool stores data in rows where a column named link_key is used to identify the row during future references.
 The values in the row are primarily accessed using the link_key.

 DBTool has a default database and table.
 For example, you can set and get a key/value pair to ('ala'/'kazam') in a row that is referenced by the link_key ('xyzzy'):
 ````